Showing all 24 results

 In order to succeed with your body composition and fitness goals, you need to lift heavy.
-If you have the space available, you should consider an Olympic barbell and plates.
+If you have the space available, you should consider investing in the correct fitness equipment: an Olympic barbell and plates.
 Although they can be bought individually, they will often come in sets.
 And if you’re looking for the best value sets around, Fitness Savvy has you covered: We list thousands of products for you to compare prices and attributes on.

 Olympic bars are 2-inches in diameter.
 Thicker bars are easier to grip, and obviously, require Olympic plates which have the required 2-inch hole.
 Olympic bars can handle more weight than standard bars.